uio-bmi/immuneML/docs/source/FAQ.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please check that the YAML is in valid format.
 To list different inputs (e.g. a list of reports under assessment/reports/hyperparameter in
-HPOptimization instruction), the correct YAML syntax includes a space between - and the list item.
+TrainMLModel instruction), the correct YAML syntax includes a space between - and the list item.

-When running the HPOptimization instruction multiple times, sometimes it fails saying that there is only one class in the data.
+When running the TrainMLModel instruction multiple times, sometimes it fails saying that there is only one class in the data.
 Why does this happen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please check the number of examples used for machine learning (e.g. number of repertoires).
 If there are very few examples, and/or if classes are not balanced, it is possible that just by chance, the data from only one class will be in the training set.
 If that happens, the classifiers will not train and an error will be thrown.
-To fix this, try working with a larger dataset or check how HPOptimization is specified.
+To fix this, try working with a larger dataset or check how TrainMLModel is specified.
-If HPOptimization does nested cross-validation, it might require a bit more data.
+If TrainMLModel does nested cross-validation, it might require a bit more data.
 To perform only cross-validation, under `selection` key, specify that `split_strategy` is `random` and that `training_percentage` is `1` (to use all data from the inner loop for training).
-In this way, instead of having multiple training/validation/test splits, there will be only training/test splits as specified under key `assessment` in HPOptimization instruction.
+In this way, instead of having multiple training/validation/test splits, there will be only training/test splits as specified under key `assessment` in TrainMLModel instruction.